 tea with a kiss of sweetness

-Sweeten with honey, maple syrup, or sugar (white, raw, or brown).
+Sweeten with honey, or maple syrup.
 Add sweetener while the tea is still hot so that it dissolves completely.
 Try from as little as 1 tsp. for every 2 cups of tea, up to a full tbsp., depending on how sweet you enjoy your tea.